-Atla Blog Editorial Policy and Submission Guidelines
+Atla Blog Editorial Policy & Submission Guidelines

 Atla Blog Editorial Policy

 The Atla blog seeks submissions from our member libraries and affiliated organizations about professional development opportunities, upcoming events, and other exciting news and trends in the fields of librarianship and of religion and theology.
 Depending on the type of content being submitted — whether meeting notes, announcements, academic articles, or reflections–we have compiled a list of general guidelines that will help you format your article.